DirectoryTree/Metrics/README.md

 METRICS_DRIVER=redis
 ```

-Then, schedule the `metrics:commit` command to periodically commit metrics from Redis to your database.
+Then, you may schedule the `metrics:commit` command to periodically commit metrics from Redis to your database:

+> [!important]
+> Remember to disable `auto_commit` in the configuration file if you plan on committing metrics using the commit command.

 ```php
 // app/Console/Kernel.php